liyansong2018/ReverseWidget/README.md

 ### Encode/Decode

-- Support multiple hash algorithms
+- Support multiple hash algorithms,such as URL, HTML, Base64, Unicode, and UTF-8
 - Not only includes the hash calculation of ordinary strings, but also the hash of files, which can quickly calculate the hash value of large files

 ![hash_en](images/hash_en.png)